What are fossils?

 Over time, the mud and sand compress and turn to rock, along with the creatures inside.
 People can find fossils by breaking up these rocks to reveal the creatures petrified within.

-We generally think of fossils as being millions of years old (like dinosaur remains) but they can be thousands or only hundreds of years old.
+We generally think of fossils as being millions of years old (like dinosaur remains), but they can be thousands or only hundreds of years old.

-Plants and insects
+Plants and insect fossils

 The remains of archaeological plants and insects are preserved in several ways.